bluesky/bluesky-queueserver/docs/source/cli_tools.rst

       --zmq-addr ZMQ_ADDR
                         The parameter is deprecated and will be removed in future releases.
                         Use --zmq-control-addr instead.
-      --startup-dir STARTUP_DIR
-                        Path to directory that contains a set of startup files (*.py and *.ipy).
-All the scripts in the directory will be sorted in alphabetical order of their names and loaded in the Run Engine Worker environment.
-The set of startup files may be located in any accessible directory.
-      --startup-profile PROFILE_NAME
+      --startup-profile STARTUP_PROFILE
                         The name of IPython profile used to find the location of startup files.
 Example: if IPython is configured to look for profiles in '~/.ipython' directory (default behavior) and the profile name is 'testing', then RE Manager will look for startup files in '~/.ipython/profile_testing/startup' directory.
-      --startup-module STARTUP_MODULE_NAME
+If IPython-based
+                        worker is used, the code in the startup profile or the default profile is always executed before running a startup module or a script --startup-module STARTUP_MODULE
                         The name of the module with startup code.
 The module is imported each time the RE Worker environment is opened.
 Example:
                         'some.startup.module'.
 Paths to the list of existing plans and devices (--existing-plans-and-devices) and user group permissions (--user-
                         group-permissions) must be explicitly specified if this option is used.
-      --startup-script STARTUP_SCRIPT_PATH
+      --startup-script STARTUP_SCRIPT
                         The path to the script with startup code.
 The script is loaded each time the RE Worker environment is opened.
 Example:
                         '~/startup/scripts/scripts.py'.
 Paths to the list of existing plans and devices (--existing-plans-and-devices) and user group permissions (--user-group-permissions) must be explicitly specified if this option is used.
+      --startup-dir STARTUP_DIR
+                        Path to directory that contains a set of startup files (*.py and *.ipy).
+All the scripts in the directory will be sorted in alphabetical order of their names and loaded in the Run Engine Worker environment.
+The set of startup files may be located in any accessible directory.
+The value is ignored if --startup-profile is specified.
+      --ignore-invalid-plans {ON,OFF}
+                        Ignore plans with unsupported signatures When loading startup code or executing scripts.
+The default behavior is to raise an exception.
+If the parameter is set, the message is printed for each invalid plan and only plans that were processed correctly are included in the list of existing plans (default: OFF).
+      --device-max-depth DEVICE_MAX_DEPTH
+                        Default maximum depth for devices included in the list of existing
+                        devices: 0 - unlimited depth (full tree of subdevices is included for all devices except areadetectors), 1 - only top level devices are included, 2 - top level devices and subdevices are included, etc.
+                        (default: 0).
       --existing-plans-devices EXISTING_PLANS_AND_DEVICES_PATH
                         Path to file that contains the list of existing plans and devices.
 The path may be a relative path to the profile collection directory.
 If